MicrosoftDocs/PowerShell-Docs/reference/4.0/Microsoft.PowerShell.Core/Invoke-Command.md

 ### Example 12: Run a command on a remote computer by using a URI

-This example shows how to run a command on a remote computer that is identified by a URI.
+This example shows how to run a command on a remote computer that's identified by a Uniform Resource Identifier (URI).
 This particular example runs a `Set-Mailbox` command on a remote Exchange server.

 ```powershell
 $LiveCred = Get-Credential